 - Add 10 ml of potassium dichromate by pipette.

-- 30 ml of conc.sulphuric acid reagent by measuring cylinder.
-Acid should be added in controlled manner with mixing of the sample.
+- 30 ml of the conc.sulphuric acid reagent by measuring cylinder.
+Acid should be added in a controlled manner with the mixing of the sample.

-- If the sample color changes to green, dilute the sample and repeat the procedure for diluted sample.
+- If the sample colour changes to green, dilute the sample and repeat the procedure for the diluted sample.

 - Connect the reflux flask through the condenser and reflux for a minimum period of 2hrs at 150°C.

-- Add 80 ml distilled water through condenser cool it to room temp and titrated with standard sulphate using 2 to 4 drops of ferrion indicator.
+- Add 80 ml distilled water through condenser cool it to room temp and titrated with standard sulphate using 2 to 4 drops of ferroin indicator.

-- End point is the sharp color change from blue green to brick red, even though blue green reappear within minutes.
+- The endpoint is the sharp colour change from blue-green to brick red, even though blue-green reappear within minutes.
 Let the titrate value be ‘V’ ml

 - Calculate the COD (mg/lt) as follows

 Application of chemical oxygen demand for the treatment of effluent generated in vegetable oil refinery: